 Thus, the work herein we present is an attempt to extend the use of Vocal User Interface, Amazon Alexa, as an instructional agent rather than a pure conversational agent with children on the spectrum.
 To this purpose, we developed a personalized Alexa Skill with different functionalities in order to support routine transitions towards target activities connected with oral care and act as a persuader during oral care procedures.
-We conducted a three-week preliminary study with three children of different autistic profiles.
-The goal was to collect opportunities and issues deriving from the device introduction in the family home context and test the device usage to favour dental care.
+The distal goal is to favor the acquisition of a specific skill avoiding dependency which means fading the Alexa stimulus over time.
+We then conducted a three-week preliminary study with three children of different autistic profiles; the proximal goal was to collect opportunities and issues deriving from the device introduction in the family home context and test the device usage to favour dental care.